 - Retired: 2016

 Over the course of his 22-year professional baseball career, Alex Rodriguez hit the most grand slams in MLB history, was named MVP three times and an All-Star 14 times and won the 2009 World Series with the New York Yankees.
 He’s also the founder of A-Rod Corp, a fully integrated investment firm, and works as a sports analyst for various networks.
-Rodriguez is engaged to fellow celebrity Jennifer Lopez.
+In 2021, he and business partner Marc Lore completed the first phase of their $1.5 billion purchase of the NBA’s Minnesota Timberwolves and the WNBA’s Minnesota Lynx.
+Under terms of the deal, Rodriguez and Lore are expected to take controlling interest of the clubs in 2023.

 Who’s Richer: These Sports Stars or Their Significant Others?